trmpowell/swagger-client-demo/README.md

 #### Operation ID

-The server will pull the list of operation IDs from `salesforce.json`.
+The server will pull the list of operation IDs from `salesforce.json` or `hubspot.json`.
 Select which operation you want to execute.

 #### Body

 Based on the selected operation ID, a body will be generated based on the `parameters` and schema for `responseBody` if applicable.

-`serverVariables.myDomain` is always added and is required in order to execute the request against the appropriate Salesforce org.
+`serverVariables.myDomain` is added for Salesforce and is required to execute the request against the appropriate Salesforce org.

 Populate the `parameters` and properties in `requestBody` and click `Submit` to execute the request.